maxengel99/learn-japanese-app/README.md

 ## Development Approach
 I interviewed people who have taken or are currently taking a Japanese class to gauge how they study and how effective their studying methods are.
 This gives me insight into what Japanese language app must provide in order to be useful.
 I got many responses about the difficult of Kanji and the frequency of googling words to get their English translation.

-Then put together key features that could be useful for a user.
-These features include translating an English word into all of its Japanese possibilties, sentence generating for the user to practice with, and connecting a user to Japanese tutors,.
-I am going to work on these in this order because of their perceived importance.
-Everybody talked about looking up Japanese words, then most discussed creating sentences to practice grammar with, and nobody talked about connecting the user to a Japanese tutor.
-The last feature should not be hard to implement, so it is added in case there is time.
-The other two features are prioritized because they are important and harder to implement.

 The development process is going to be based off of the SCRUM approach where I work on user-stories one at time.
 The user-stories are
 1. Given an English word, retrieve the Japanese translations using the Google Translate API
 2. Find an API or website that can create simple random sentences and return that given a text command.